 strengthen this by requiring electronic transmission of clinic letters within 24 hours.

-Unless a CCG requests otherwise, for a non-urgent condition directly related to the complaint or condition which caused the original referral, onward referral to and treatment by another professional within the same provider is permitted, and there is no need to refer back to the GP.
+Unless a ICB requests otherwise, for a non-urgent condition directly related to the complaint or condition which caused the original referral, onward referral to and treatment by another professional within the same provider is permitted, and there is no need to refer back to the GP.
 Re-referral for GP approval is only required for onward referral of non-urgent, unrelated conditions.

-6. Results and treatments
+Results and Treatments

 Hospitals to organise the different steps in a care pathway promptly and to communicate clearly with patients and GPs.
-This specifically includes a requirement for hospitals to notify patients of the results of clinical investigations and treatments in an appropriate and costeffective manner, for example, telephoning the patient.
+This specifically includes a requirement for hospitals to notify patients of the results of clinical investigations and treatments in an appropriate and cost effective manner, for example, telephoning the patient.

 It is estimated that 15 million GP appointments, staff time and expense is wasted each year due to these inappropriate demands and workload shift onto GP practices.

-We have received feedback that in many areas CCGs and hospitals have yet to implement these contractual changes, and therefore at the specific request of GPC, NHS England and NHS Improvement wrote a reminder letter to all hospital providers to ensure adherence to these
+We have received feedback that in many areas ICBs and hospitals have yet to implement these contractual changes, and therefore at the specific request of GPC, NHS England and NHS Improvement wrote a reminder letter to all hospital providers to ensure adherence to these

 Our new template letters are designed to empower practices to demand that hospitals honour these contract changes, in order to relieve some of the daily bureaucratic burdens on GP practices.

-Action for practices
+Action for Practices

 – We have produced a template letter for each of the hospital standard contract requirements, in order for practices to send any breach notifications back to the provider to take appropriate action.
 The templates can be embedded into GP clinical systems so that patient details can be pre-populated.